Daynise06/Kaggle-Project/README.md

 * Describe the directory structure, if any.
 * List all relavent files and describe their role in the package.
-* An example:
-  * utils.py: various functions that are used in cleaning and visualizing data.
+* utils.py	Helper functions for data cleaning
-  * preprocess.ipynb: Takes input data in CSV and writes out data frame after cleanup.
-  * visualization.ipynb: Creates various visualizations of the data.
-  * models.py: Contains functions that build the various models.
-  * training-model-1.ipynb: Trains the first model and saves model during training.
-  * training-model-2.ipynb: Trains the second model and saves model during training.
+* preprocess.ipynb	Loads raw data and performs cleaning and feature engineering
+* visualization.ipynb	Exploratory data analysis and plotting
-  * training-model-3.ipynb: Trains the third model and saves model during training.
+* model-training.ipynb	Trains the classifier and evaluates on validation set
-  * performance.ipynb: loads multiple trained models and compares results.
-  * inference.ipynb: loads a trained model and applies it to test data to create kaggle submission.
+* submission.ipynb	Applies model to test data and generates submission.csv

 * Note that all of these notebooks should contain enough text for someone to understand what is happening.